Nevada Teen May Have Died During Modified ‘Russian Roulette’; 2 Juveniles Arrested

-A17-year-old boy may have been killed in the Las Vegas area recently during a modified game of “Russian Roulette,” police said.
+A17-year-old boy may have been killed in the Las Vegas area recently during a modified game of “Russian roulette,” police said.

 According to an arrest report obtained by Las Vegas television station KTNV, 16-year-old Jaiden Caruso and 17-year-old Kody Harlan left Matthew Minkler to bleed out on the kitchen floor of the vacant home in Henderson, Nevada, immediately after the shooting on the morning of June 8.